sumelms/website/docs/development/contribute.md

 ## Project Management (maintainers only)

-In order to keep things organized all our repositories is able to have their own issues, but you can found our [project board with all the tickets here](https://github.com/orgs/sumelms/projects/1).
+To keep things organized all our repositories can have their issues, but you can found our [project board with all the tickets here](https://github.com/orgs/sumelms/projects/1).

 ### Ticket classification